A reading for Cultural Anthropology

-The missionary who takes the Fall seriously, then, must stop and define terms.
-He must define those terms in ways dictated by the distance between divine truth and cultural error.
-The definitional process must proceed by comparison and contrast.
-This process may seem too painstaking for Western missionaries used to instant everything -- from instant cake to instant coffee to instant conversion.
-But the missionary should know that to build Christian conversion on non-Christian world views can be like building skyscrapers on sand.
-The mission fields are overly populated with men and women who have been ushered into the heavenlies without knowing why they got on the elevator.
+Missionaries who take the Fall seriously, then, must stop and define terms.
+They must define terms in ways dictated by the distance between divine truth and cultural error.
+The process must proceed by comparison and contrast.
+This process may seem too painstaking for Western missionaries who are used to "instant" everything -- from instant cake to instant coffee to instant conversion.
+But the missionary should know that to build Christian conversion on non-Christian world views can be like tring to build skyscrapers on sand.
+Mission fields are overly populated with men and women who have been ushered into the heavenlies without knowing why they got on the elevator.
 Once back on earth, they have no intention of being taken for another ride.

 2. Selection.
 We must realize that the missionary only gives a partial message in each particular situation.
-Christ commanded us to teach people to observe all things which He commanded (Matthew 28:20), but certainly He did not intend that we deliver everything in one sitting!
+Christ commanded us to teach people to observe all things which He commanded (Matthew 28:20), but He did not intend that we deliver everything in one sitting!
 As a matter of fact, Christ never did that Himself, nor did the apostles.
 Selection has always been necessary!
-Thus while the missionary communicates nothing but the truth, he or she only can only communicates the whole truth over a period of time.
+Thus while missionaries communicate nothing but the truth, they only cn communicates the whole truth over a period of time.
 Understanding comes with precept taught upon precept and line upon line.

-It was an awareness of the need for selection that prompted some missionaries of the past to avoid Old Testament passages narrating the wars of the Israelites.
+It was an awareness of the need for selection that prompted some missionaries of the past to avoid Old Testament passages narrating Israelite wars.
 The missionaries' rationale was that the people were already too warlike.
 Of course, it would be both fallacious and faithless to think that the exploits of Israel could be forever neglected.
 But in every case, care should be exercised in selecting culturally appropriate expressions of God's message to man.
-Let the polytheist be told of the power of Christ, not just to save souls, but to subdue all things to himself.
-Let him hear that the "unknown God" has revealed Himself to human beings.
+Let polytheists be told of the power of Christ, not just to save souls, but to subdue all things to Himself.
+Let the polytheist hear that the "unknown God" has revealed Himself to human beings.
 Let the Confucianist know that the only superior Man is the Son of God and Savior of men who recreates people and makes them into better husbands, wives, children, friends, and citizens.
 Let the Muslim see that God is love and hear why God can be just and the Justifier of the one who believes in Jesus.
-Let our Jewish friend hear once again that Christians believe that God still has a great future for them as a people and that a new day will dawn for any Jew who will look long enough at Jesus of Nazareth to see who He really is.
+Let our Jewish friends hear once again that Christians believe that God still has a great future for them as a people and that a new day will dawn for any Jew who will look long enough at Jesus of Nazareth to see who He really is.

 3. Adaptation.
-The sensitive missionary source of gospel communication defines terms and makes a careful selection of content from the larger revelation of God.
-He or she also carries on a closely related and continual process of adaptation.
+Sensitive of gospel communication defines terms and makes a careful selection of content from the larger revelation of God.
+Missionaries also carry on a closely related and continual process of adaptation.
 The sensitive missionary notes the special concerns occasioned by the particular world view and adjusts to those concerns.

 For example, in the Hindu-Buddhistic or Taoist contexts, there is little point in attempting to demonstrate the sinfulness of human beings by pointing out that people are liars.
 In a culture where all propositional statements (and especially those of a religious nature) are considered mere approximations, very different versions of reality are not always seen on a truth/lie scale.
 In those cultures, however, selfishness and covetousness are already matters of great concern.
 Is there any biblical ground for labeling these fundamental human weaknesses as sin?
 There most assuredly is such a basis.
 Then we can all agree that selfishness and covetousness are indeed evil.
 And we can point out how God looks upon these evils and deals with them.